angular/material/docs/guides/PULL_REQUESTS.md

 * Create your patch.

-* Run the full Angular Material test suite, as described in the [developer documentation](BUILD.md), and ensure that all tests pass.
+* Run the full AngularJS Material test suite, as described in the [developer documentation](BUILD.md), and ensure that all tests pass.

 * Commit your changes using a descriptive commit message that follows our